STU-Fudan/Chitoge/README.md

 [more detail about upload image](http://stackoverflow.com/questions/20473572/django-rest-framework-file-upload). hope this help :)

 ### retrieve
-> /Anniversary110yr/Chitoge/article/list?offset=:offset
+> /Anniversary110yr/Chitoge/article/list?offset=:offset&field=:field

+:field can be 'starCount' and 'created_at'.
+Backend server will return data by provided field descending order.

-introduction: return articles from offset to offset+20 order by descending created time
+introduction: return articles from offset to offset+6 order by descending created time

 ##### method: get